 Urban space, gender, and social mobility; infrastructure, design, and the built environment; language politics and ideologies; cultural identity formation; ethnography of literature; postcolonial theory, globalization, India

 Rashmi Sadana is a cultural anthropologist whose field research focuses on changing forms of identity (class, caste, gender, religious, linguistic) in postcolonial, urban India.
 She is especially interested in how Indians express their modern and increasingly global selves, and the cultural and political ramifications of doing so.
 Her current research concerns the globalization of India’s cities with a focus on gendered citizenship, notions of the public and public spaces, and the politics of urban design and development as witnessed in the construction of Delhi’s new metro rail system.
-Her book emanating from this research, The Moving City: Scenes from the Delhi Metro and the Social Life of Infrastructure is forthcoming in Fall 2021 from the University of California Press.
+Her book emanating from this research, The Moving City: Scenes from the Delhi Metro and the Social Life of Infrastructure is forthcoming in December 2021 from the University of California Press.
 This project has been supported by the National Endowment for the Humanities, American Council of Learned Societies, American Institute of Indian Studies, and Weatherhead Foundation/School for Advanced Research.
 The book brings into relief the contradictions of a globalized middle-class modernity that privileges capital interests in urban planning – the “world-class” model – versus creating city services for the majority of low-income Delhi-ites.
 It probes the relationship between the Delhi Metro as infrastructural mega-project and the on-the-ground social and material impact of the system on people’s lives, aspirations, and senses of self.
 It is also an experimental ethnography whose very form mimics the book’s main arguments about the fleeting yet generative encounters of people in the Metro, the impact of the system on the urban landscape, and the way two forms of mobility – social and transport – intersect, often in contradictory ways.

 Professor Sadana’s first book, English Heart, Hindi Heartland: The Political Life of Literature in India (University of California Press, 2012) is also an ethnography of Delhi, but in a different way.
 The book examines the changing and sometimes conflicted relationship Indians have to language (especially Hindi and English) through an ethnographic study of publishers, writers, translators, booksellers and others involved in producing literature in India and for a global literary market.
 By analyzing how language ideologies are produced in a society whose socio-economic inequalities are partly fueled by who has access to which language, the book takes apart normative understandings of the relationship between language and nation.
 The book argues that there is no single idea of what is linguistically authentic in the Indian context – not even the numerically dominant Hindi language – since notions of authenticity themselves are in flux.